uvarc/rc-website/content/service/cloud.md

 and code-based tools into their HPC jobs to create, use, and manage external cloud services.

 * **HIPAA-Compliant Computing**<br />
-Researchers working on clinical datasets use Ivy, our internal private virtualized platform to perform HIPAA compliant analytics and compute jobs.
+Researchers working on clinical datasets use Ivy, our private virtualized platform to perform HIPAA compliant analytics and compute jobs.
 This platform offers virtual machines, an R/Python data analytics tool, and Hadoop/Spark for larger analytics projects.
 Many users in Ivy work with EPIC clinical data alongside other highly-sensitive datasets for their investigations.